 No matter how much you initially intend to spend, it’s crucial to have a contingency budget of about 20% to cover the unexpected costs for your project.
 There’s every chance that problems can lurk behind the walls or under the floors of your existing bathroom.

 Depending on the age of your property, there’s a good chance unforeseen issues can occur during the renovation process.
 Some classic examples we often come across include cracked pipes, structurally weak floors, long-term leaks, asbestos discovery, mould growth, choked drains, and rotting timber.
 A bathroom renovation is the best time to fix these unexpected issues because they can end up becoming major catastrophes if neglected for too long.

 The timeline to complete a bathroom will depend on an array of factors like research, planning, design and implementation.

 Research and Design

 The research and design phase typically takes up to 3 weeks depending on your specific needs.
 This typically includes your initial consultation, time to conceptualise the design, sourcing different fittings and materials, and getting you to sign-off on the plans.

 Once you’re happy with the design and layout, the actual project work can start.
 The timeline here will depend on the scale of your renovation.

-- A small bathroom makeover can be completed in 1 to 2 weeks once all the materials have been sourced.
+- A small makeover can be completed in 1 to 2 weeks once all the materials have been sourced.